Pet Loss and Grief

 As with all relationships, when an animal companion dies or is ill, its family will likely feel stress, sorrow, and grief.
 The effects may be felt by not only family members but also by neighbors, friends, and the veterinary care team.

 Some communities, animal shelters, and veterinary colleges sponsor hotlines, support groups, and counseling for those who have just lost a companion animal.
 Veterinarians can also provide invaluable information and support to those who have lost a pet.
 The grieving process usually takes about a year as pet owners pass through significant family traditions and holidays before somewhat accepting the loss of a pet.

 Even then, however, extra burdens may be experienced by the pet owner if they feel responsible for the death of the animal through euthanasia, commonly referred to as putting the pet to sleep.
 It is important for pet owners to understand all the options available to them and their pet before deciding that euthanasia is the best choice.
 Veterinarians can provide much of this information as well as support in decision making.
 The choice is not an easy one.
-Pet owners that are faced with the consideration of whether or not to euthanize their pet should be sure they are informed of all their options, choose the right veterinarian, and maintain a support network of friends and family to help cope with the loss of a companion.
+Pet owners who are faced with the consideration of whether or not to euthanize their pet should be sure they are informed of all their options, choose the right veterinarian, and maintain a support network of friends and family to help cope with the loss of a companion.

 Euthanasia is defined as killing an animal in a humane manner, making death easy and painless for the animal.
 Euthanasia procedures are designed to prevent fear and distress.
 The exact method used might vary according to the situation, species, reason for euthanasia, and type of clinic.